Kayli/logspub/dev-docker.md

 - USER <username>
   - sets the user name or UID to use when running the image and for any following RUN directives

+- HEALTHCHECK <instruction> [^7]
+  - initial state will be starting, and will become healthy after the HEALTHCHECK instruction is checked successfully.
+If it fails for a certain number of times, it will become unhealthy
+  - default interval between checks is 30 seconds

 - optimization
   - in older versions of Docker, it was important that you minimized the number of layers in your images to ensure they were performant